Residential Reserved Disabled Parking

 Pursuant to the laws of the City of Baltimore, this accommodation may only be provided to individuals demonstrating acceptable documented medical information from a licensed physician.
+The applicant:

 If an applicant does not meet all three criteria, the applicant is ineligible for a reserved residential parking space.